dermike/physical-web-scan/README.md

 physical-web-scan
 =================

 NodeJS app to scan for [Physical Web](http://github.com/google/physical-web) beacons from your computer.
+Updated to scan for [Eddystone](https://github.com/google/eddystone) URL's.
+See history to use with UriBeacon format.

 Requires [Noble](https://github.com/sandeepmistry/noble) (Mac OS X and Linux are currently the only supported OSes)